Rogan-afk/NutriNephra/readme.md

 ## Overview

-**ER-NEXUS** is an **agentic multimodal RAG** (Retrieval-Augmented Generation) system that provides evidence-based guidance on **diet and microbiome management** for individuals with **Chronic Kidney Disease (CKD)** and **End-Stage Renal Disease (ESRD)**.
+**This** is an **agentic multimodal RAG** (Retrieval-Augmented Generation) system that provides evidence-based guidance on **diet and microbiome management** for individuals with **Chronic Kidney Disease (CKD)** and **End-Stage Renal Disease (ESRD)**.
 The system Merges dietary strategies and probiotic intervention into an unified suggestion pipeline.
 There is also potential scope and adaptation for other conditions beyond CKD and ESRD.

 <img width="1054" height="292" alt="image" src="https://github.com/user-attachments/assets/182d93a5-e9c9-4d66-b9f1-403590e47511" />